 If you use the IRS Data Retrieval Tool to transfer your tax return information from the IRS, that information will not display on your FAFSA.
 For your protection, the answer to each question is replaced with "Transferred from the IRS."

-When to Expect Your Award Letter
+When to Expect Your Financial Aid Offer

 - Early Decision I Applicants: Early December